-Currently, digitalization is undergoing active process around the world — digital transformation, that is, in other words, building a “paperless economy” in a given country and transfer to automated data processing.
+Currently, digitalization is undergoing active process around the world — digital transformation, that is, in other words, building an E-Government with “paperless economy” in a given country and transfer to automated data processing.

 So the question is:

-Is it possible to provide the development of integrated solutions for digitalization of the country as a service?
+Is it possible to offer the development of integrated ready-to-go E-Government solutions of the country as a service?

 To answer the question, the easiest way is to start with the design of a so-called Lean Canvas template.
 Even despite the complex nature of the described product, Lean Canvas will allow us to quickly understand many of its aspects.